wrode/Blog/_posts/2016-08-06-Blockchain.md

 <!--more-->
-In some circles, Blockchain is so hot right now, it´s the talk of the town.
-But even though there is a lot of discussion about Blockchain technology, few people actually understand what this thing is.
+In some circles, blockchain is so hot right now, it´s the talk of the town.
+But even though there is a lot of discussion about blockchain technology, few people actually understand what this thing is.
 Or more importantly - what it can become.

 Most explanations of blockchain are full of IT jargon.
 So unless you know IT, the explanations don´t really help.
 In this post I try to explain blockchain without the IT part, and why it is such a big deal.
 First however, I will go on what seems like a tangent - bear with me.